 These data files contain the data and objects for each user-defined database.
 Their contents include database objects that you can define, such as tables, indexes, and stored procedures.
+We chose to put our VHD containing SQL Server user database files on an isolated set of physical disks.

 When possible, group files with similar I/O characteristics.
 For example, consolidate all logs.
 Because heterogeneous workloads can have very different and even competing I/O characteristics, combining heterogeneous workloads can hurt overall performance.
+In this scenario, by storing the VHDs on separate disks, we have still grouped the disk activity into heterogeneous groups; therefore, the system directs sequential log activity to one set of physical disks, and random database read/write activity to a different set of physical disks.

-BEST PRACTICE: When possible, separate the tempdb, transaction log files, and user database files onto separate disk groups.
+BEST PRACTICE: When possible, separate the tempdb, transaction log files, and user database files onto their own physical disks on separate disk groups.
+Doing so can yield better I/O performance by ensuring that these files do not share the same physical disks.